cloud-ark/caastle/README.rst

 -------------------------

 CloudARK assumes that you have done AWS setup and uses it during deployment.
 For example, CloudARK uses ~/.aws directory to read aws credentials.
-The ~/.aws directory will typically be created when you setup AWS CLI.
 If you don't have this directory then follow these steps_ to do AWS setup.

 .. _steps: http://docs.aws.amazon.com/cli/latest/userguide/installing.html